Shopify Image Optimization in 9 Steps

 What is image optimization?

-Optimizing images is one of the main best Shopify SEO practices and is crucial to provide a smooth user experience and potentially improve search engine rankings.
+Optimizing images is also one of the main Shopify SEO practices and is crucial to provide a smooth user experience and potentially improve search engine rankings.
 The process also includes adding or improving text attributes, such as captions, optimized titles, and most notably alt texts.

 How to optimize images for Shopify